mlforsystems/mlforsystems.github.io/neurips2024/index.md

         </p>
         <p>To build commonalities on the topic of LLMs interacting with computational systems, we specifically include seminal talks on emerging trends on training and serving LLMs from seasoned researchers and practitioners as a part of our invited speakers.
 Our call for papers also includes topics at the intersection of Systems and LLMs.
         </p>
+        <h2>Competition Track</h2>
+        <p>This year, we introduced an auxiliary competition track to showcase state-of-the-art capabilities under open benchmarks.
+We hoped that the first iteration of the competition will serve as an initiative to encourage industrial sharing ML for systems data.</p>
+        <p>Our <a href="https://www.kaggle.com/competitions/predict-ai-model-runtime">Kaggle competition</a> on ML model runtime prediction just completed, with 792 participants on 616 teams!
+We received a total of 10,507 submission entries from 66 countries.
+The solutions from the competitors cover an impressive range of models and feature transformations, which yield impressive gains over our baseline model.
+Thank you all for participating in this competition and congratulations to the winners!</p>
     <h2>Call for Papers</h2>
     <p>We invite researchers to submit relevant papers through our <a href="/call_for_papers.html">call for papers</a>.
 Our program include contributed speakers and poster sessions from selected works.</p>
     <!--h2>Camera-Ready Instructions</h2>